Retention of Urine and Incomplete Bladder Emptying after Greenlight Laser of Prostate Surgery for BPH

 Non-Obstructive Urinary Retention after Greenlight Laser Surgery

-If patient evaluation reveals that patient has non-obstructive urinary retention, which means there is no blockage, narcotic medications, and anticholinergic medications if being taken are stopped if possible.
+If the patient evaluation reveals that the patient has non-obstructive urinary retention, which means there is no blockage, narcotic medications, and anticholinergic medications if being taken are stopped if possible.
 If a patient has persistent non-obstructive urinary retention after Greenlight laser of the prostate, InterStim neuromodulation can help to stimulate the nerves and muscles of the bladder to push the urine out in patients with non-obstructive urinary retention.
-InterStim is not an option for treating urinary retention in patients who have blockage due to urethral stricture or enlarged prostate.
+InterStim is not an option for treating urinary retention in patients who have blockage due to urethral stricture or an enlarged prostate.